Brain and libido

 Dr. Alexander Grant, MD, PhD: Urologist & Men's Health Advocate

-Wondering what happens if we release sperm daily?
-For most healthy men, frequent ejaculation is safe and does not drain testosterone, kill muscle gains, or wreck long-term health — but there are a few important exceptions you should know about.
-“For the average healthy man, ejaculating every day is more of a lifestyle choice than ...
+For most healthy men, ejaculating daily is safe and does not meaningfully lower long-term testosterone or impair muscle gains.
+Frequent ejaculation is unlikely to wreck long-term health, but there are a few important exceptions you should know about.
+“For the average healthy man, ejaculating every day is more of a lifestyle choice than a medical ...

 Special OfferLab panels included: $300/year free for all members